waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # XI.
 Self-Assessment & Critical Failures (Turn 131981)
 - **Overwatch Critique Lesson (Tool Trust):** I was critiqued for a major methodological failure on Victory Road 1F.
 A temporary data sync issue (pushed boulder at (6,16) not updating in the XML) caused `generate_path_plan` to correctly report 'no path'.
 Instead of trusting the tool and investigating the map state, I incorrectly assumed the tool was broken.
 I then implemented a faulty 'fix' to ignore all boulders, which led to generating an invalid path through another boulder.
 This was a critical failure in methodology. **Lesson:** Trust the tool's output.
 If it says 'no path', the reason is a physical obstacle on the map (even a temporary data one), not a broken tool.
 I must investigate the map state, not gut my tools.
 - **Strategic Tunnel Vision:** I remained fixated on the unsolvable western boulder puzzle for dozens of turns, failing to pivot to the correct eastern puzzle.
 I must be more flexible and willing to abandon a failing strategy much sooner.

-- **New Tool Idea (from assessment):**
-  - **Boulder Puzzle Solver Tool:** A specialized tool that can analyze the map and plan the correct sequence of boulder pushes would be highly valuable for complex puzzles like those in Victory Road.
-This should be prioritized for development.